astechedu/only-for-me/active-voice.md

 A tense verb form describes any action, circumstance, event, or state of being in any sentence structure.
 According to the time structure, Tenses are classified into three types,

-Table of Contents
 What are the 3 tenses?

     Present tense
     Past tense
     Future tense.

-Apart from it, each of these three tenses is again sub-categorized into twelve types, What are the 12 types of tenses?
+What are the 12 types of tenses?

     Present Simple Tense